distdl/distdl/docs/code_reference/nn/repartition.rst

 partition :math:`P_y` exists.

 .. note::
-   The transpose operation in DistDL has similar flavor to the classical parallel all-to-all operation.
+   The repartition operation in DistDL has similar flavor to the classical parallel all-to-all operation.
 However, DistDL focuses on exploiting structure on the data, while the classical all-to-all usually assumes 1D (or quasi-1D) data (e.g., in the sense of ``MPI_Alltoall()``).